-- 10.139 The Cumulative Sites would result in an increase in demand for local community facilities.
+- 10.140 The Cumulative Sites would result in an increase in demand for local community facilities.
 However, given the availability of key facilities within each of the existing settlements and the delivery of on-site services and facilities as part of the strategic allocation and permission already granted, together with S106 contributions as appropriate, there is sufficient scope to accommodate demand.
-Overall, the cumulative effect on community facilities would be negligible. - 10.140 Each cumulative site will deliver public open space on-site, with contributions towards off-site public open space improvements, and SANG/SAMM contribution where necessary and appropriate, secured either by S106 agreement or CIL.
+Overall, the cumulative effect on community facilities would be negligible. - 10.141 Each cumulative site will deliver public open space on-site, with contributions towards off-site public open space improvements, and SANG/SAMM contribution where necessary and appropriate, secured either by S106 agreement or CIL.
 Overall, the cumulative sites will have a moderate beneficial and permanent effect on public open space provision.

-- 10.141 No retail proposals are included on either of the Alderholt cumulative sites.
-The level of housing proposed in Alderholt is considered to have a slight beneficial effect on both existing retail facilities within the settlement and those included within the Proposed Development - economies of scale and increased patronage.
-A similar position is considered to pertain in respect of the other cumulative sites relative to their settlement locations. - 10.142 An increase in population as a result of the cumulative sites will increase footfall and spend in the established centres of Verwood and Fordingbridge.
-The effect of the cumulative sites on existing shopping facilities is, therefore, considered to be slight beneficial and long term.
+- 10.142 No retail proposals are included on either of the Alderholt cumulative sites.
+The level of housing proposed in Alderholt is considered to have a significant adverse effect on the existing retail facilities within the settlement and slight beneficial on those included within the Proposed Development economies of scale and increased patronage.
+A similar position is considered to pertain in respect of the other cumulative sites relative to their settlement locations. - 10.143 An increase in population as a result of the cumulative sites will increase footfall and spend in the established centres of Verwood and Fordingbridge.
+The effect of the cumulative sites on existing shopping facilities is, therefore, considered to be major beneficial and long term.

-No cumulative adverse effects have been identified when taking into inherent mitigation.
-A number of 10.143 beneficial effects have been identified.
+10.144 No cumulative adverse effects have been identified when taking into inherent mitigation.
+A number of beneficial effects have been identified.
 On this basis no secondary mitigation is necessary.

-10.144 This chapter has discussed a range of potential socioeconomic impacts of the Proposed Development and related mitigation measures across the construction and operational phases, including consideration of Cumulative Impacts.
+10.145 This chapter has discussed a range of potential socioeconomic impacts of the Proposed Development and related mitigation measures across the construction and operational phases, including consideration of Cumulative Impacts.
 Overall, no significant adverse effects have been identified in relation to socioeconomic receptors.
-A number of beneficial effects have been identified and these are summarised in Table 9.10 below.
+A number of beneficial effects have been identified and these are summarised in Table 10.10a below.